IntelligentMechanicsLab/NIM-Tutorial/README.md

 - **[Inverse modeling](Advection_diffusion_equation_inverse/JAX_SNIM_ADE_inverse.py)**

-More examples demonstrating the application of the NIM method including (operator learning, elastoplasticity modeling) will be released soon.
-Stay tuned for updates.
+More examples demonstrating the application of the NIM method, including operator learning, elastoplasticity modeling, and geophysical simulation under extreme loading, will be released soon.
+Stay tuned for updates!

 ## Citation